marytanaelwriter/marytanaelwriter/README.md

 Writing was pretty much my only marketable skill, and I sure didn't want to do a 180-degree turn and be a Software Developer or anything.
 I had no intention of abandoning writing either.

 During my soul searching, I discovered technical writing.
 It was an eye-opener.
 I couldn't believe there was a way to marry my love for writing *and* tech.
 I felt like the role was made specifically for me.
-I started learning more about IT and eventually landed a job in the IT industry.
+I started learning more about IT and technical writing, eventually landing a job in an IT company as a Technical Writer.

 Sadly, that job wasn't a good fit for me, which is why I'm actively seeking opportunities right now.